 Reviews matter and even if you don’t read them regularly, they certainly sway our purchase habits and the way consumers make buying decisions.

-Why do reviews matter so much to consumers and how do they use reviews to find your business?
+To better understand why reviews matter so much to consumers and how they use reviews to find your business, let’s take a look at the influence that positive and negative reviews have on your sales.

 It’s no secret that customer service is the main reason that customers use reviews to find businesses.